alibaba/formily/packages/react/docs/api/shared/Schema.md

 #### Description

 Schema linkage protocol, if the reaction object contains target, it represents active linkage mode, otherwise it represents passive linkage mode
 If you want to achieve more complex linkage, you can pass in the reaction responder function through the scope for processing
+FormPathPattern path syntax documentation is [here](https://core.formilyjs.org/api/entry/form-path#formpathpattern)

 #### Signature